-“People sounding like Sneakbo lately, and I’ve never been praised, are you crazy?”, asked rapper Sneakbo on last year’s “Preach"—and he does have a point.
-He is (along with a handful of others) arguably responsible, and largely uncredited, for sewing the seeds of some of the most exciting music to come out of the UK in years.
+“People sounding like Sneakbo lately, and I’ve never been praised—are you crazy?”, asked Sneakbo on last year’s “Preach”, and he does have a point.
+This artist is (along with a handful of others) arguably responsible, and largely uncredited, for sewing the seeds of some of the most exciting music to come out of the UK in years.

 With J Hus as the unofficial figurehead, the scene’s ranks swelled.
 A whole host of young, bright upstarts—including the likes of Belly Squad, NSG, Kojo Funds, Young T & Bugsey, and Not3s—turned clubs upside down with anthems blending elements of Afrobeats, rap, grime and dancehall.
-Everything seems set for 2018 to be the year in which the music, and artists responsible, will truly make its mark in the charts, in the clubs, and on the streets.
+Everything seems set for 2018 to be the year in which the music and artists responsible will truly make its mark in the charts, in the clubs, and on the streets.
 But even in today’s internet-accelerated age, it’s rare for a sound to germinate and blossom so quickly.

 “If you want to talk about the artists in the UK merging bashment or dancehall with an Afro influence, Sneakbo is a legend,” says DJ Kenny Allstar, a man at the forefront of the sound's emergence.
 “He’s the godfather.”

-“Let’s be honest,” says Allstar, “‘Touch Ah Button’ is like the second national anthem after Giggs' "Talkin’ Da Hardest’.”
-Around the same time, the STP crew (STP standing for Struggle To Proceed or Stack That Paper) were channeling a more melodic approach to road rap through a series of eponymous mixtapes.
+“Let’s be honest,” says Allstar, “‘Touch Ah Button’ is like the second national anthem after Giggs’ ‘Talkin’ Da Hardest’.”
+Around the same time, the STP crew (STP standing for Struggle To Proceed or Stack That Paper) were channeling a more melodic approach to road rap via a series of eponymous mixtapes.
 Helmed by core STP members Timbo, Mitch, Cass and Rugez, the tapes still featured the usual helping of big US hip-hop and R&B beats (Cass’ flip of TLC’s “No Scrubs” being a standout), but also included early examples of more heavily Afrobeats-influenced UK rap.

-Kenny Allstar served as host for those early mixtapes, and says that while everyone else was following Giggs’ lead or jumping on trap, STP “saw the vision in that different sound that we now know as Afroswing or Afro-bashment.”
+Kenny Allstar served as host for those early mixtapes, and says that while everyone else was following Giggs’ lead or jumping on trap, STP “saw the vision in the sound that we now know as Afroswing or Afro-bashment.”
 Timbo was arguably the crew’s strongest proponent of the Afrobeats-led sound, and his ay-leh-leh-lay ad-lib was, in the early 2010s, a calling card akin to J Hus’ ahh man or hustl-a baby.

-Kenny adds, "These guys were the only ones coming out of South London, holding it down, bringing something different to the culture.
-Timbo enhanced it differently when he collaborated with Mover, a rapper from East London, on the track "Ringtone", and that's what I personally think opened the door to the bridge of Afro-rap and the evolution of Afroswing, which was essentially someone laying a hook over a rap record.”
+“These guys were the only ones coming out of South London, holding it down and bringing something different to the culture,” adds Kenny Allstar.
+“Timbo enhanced it when he collaborated with Mover, a rapper from East London, on the track ‘Ringtone’, and that's what I personally think opened the door to the bridge of Afro-rap and the evolution of Afroswing, which was essentially someone laying a hook over a rap record.”

 Sneakbo agrees.
-“I think I made it cool in the UK to jump on these types of beats in 2010 and I’ve definitely been overlooked," says the rapper, noting that others like Timbo, Sona, Moelogo and Afro B have perhaps not received the plaudits due to them for helping to build the sound in the UK.
-There's hope yet, though.
-The reception for Sneakbo's recent, historic link-up with Giggs on “Active” and anticipation for his forthcoming, aptly-titled album Brixton suggest a healthy twelve months are ahead.
-Similarly to the way that grime's founding fathers have reaped their just rewards over the past few years, if there’s any justice there’ll be plaudits for Sneakbo and those others who were so instrumental in the Afro-rap scene’s early development.
+“I think I made it cool in the UK to jump on these types of beats and I’ve definitely been overlooked,” he tells me.
+But there is still hope: the reception for Sneakbo's recent link-up with Giggs on “Active” and anticipation for his forthcoming, aptly-titled album Brixton suggest a healthy twelve months are ahead.
+Similarly to the way that grime music’s founding fathers have reaped their just rewards over the past few years, if there’s any justice there’ll be plaudits for Sneakbo and those others who were so instrumental in the Afro-rap scene’s early development.

-As Kenny Allstar puts it: “The only way people are going to appreciate the sound to its full potential is if they go out and do their research, and look to see what this Afroswing sound was like before acts like J Hus and Kojo took it to a whole new level.”
+As Kenny Allstar perfectly puts it: “The only way people are going to appreciate the sound to its full potential, is if they go out and do their research and look to see what this Afroswing sound was like before acts like J Hus and Kojo Funds took it to a next level.”